 • The recommendations that Google makes to help you manage your ads are believed to be biased, so take them with a grain of salt.

-• Competitive industries have a high cost-per-click rate.
-For example, in the legal services sector, the CPC is more than $6.50, so that’s how much you would pay for one click on your ad.
+• Competitive industries have a high cost-per-click (CPC) rate.
+For example, in the legal services sector, the average CPC is around $9.21, so that’s how much you would pay for one click on your ad.

 • Once you stop running your ads, you can expect your website traffic to decrease.